lizmat/rak/README.md

 ### :stats

 Flag.
 If specified with a trueish value, will keep stats on number of files and number of lines seen.
-And instead of just returning the results sequence, will then return a `List` of the result sequence as the first argument, and a `Map` with statistics as the second argument.
+And instead of just returning the results sequence, will then return a `List` of the result sequence as the first argument, and a `Map` with statistics as the second argument, with the same keys as with the `:count-only` flag.

 ### :symbolic-link